 5. Training reinforcement

 Why does training matter?
 Because it helps companies innovate better, sell more and provide improved customer service.
 But training is only effective in achieving business outcomes when new knowledge and skills transition from the learning platform to the workplace.
-This is why training reinforcement is one of the key employee training trends for 2019.
+This is why reinforcement training is one of the key employee training trends for 2022.

-In the year to come, training managers will look to theories of spaced repetition, the forgetting curve and design thinking to create courses that lead to better learning retention.
+In the year that we are crossing, training managers will look to theories of spaced repetition, the forgetting curve, and design thinking to create courses that lead to better learning retention.
 They’ll also leverage the features of a powerful LMS, like gamification and chatbots, to engage learners in a deeper understanding and application of knowledge and skills.

 Over to you

 The future of staff training looks bright.
-And these 5 trends in training and development can make 2019 a better year for your company training program.
+And these 5 trends in training and development that we have seen so far, look like can make 2022 a better year for your company’s training program.
 Which trend will you be using in the year to come?

 Originally published on: 18 Dec 2018 | Tags: Employee Training,Trends